gabrielezed/simple-rag-script/README.md

 ### Context Management Commands

-These commands allow you to control the conversational memory.

 | Command | Arguments | Description |
 | :--- | :--- | :--- |
 | **`!context-on`** | *None* | Enables conversation history for the current session. |